MMesbahU/Weggis/Files/simulation.md

 The basic command line consists of `ms nsam nreps -t theta`.
 The first thing we need to define is how many samples we have (nsam, 80 chromosomes) and how many repetitions we want (nreps, for instance 1,000).
 Next we need to define the mutation parameter Theta which is equal to `4*Ne*mu*L` where:
 * Ne: reference effective population size (7310, according to the model we are using)
-	* mu: mutation rate per bp per generation (2.35e-8, a bit outdated but let us stick to the model used)
+* mu: mutation rate per bp per generation (2.35e-8, a bit outdated for humans but let us stick to the model used)
 * L: length in bp of the simulated region (we have windows of 50kbp) Similarly, we need to define a recombination rate parameter `-r rho length` (e.g. probability of recombination of 1.5e-8).

 Therefore our basic command line would be: